tale/kittea-bot/README.md

-# kittea-bot
+# Kittea Cafe Chat Bot
-The Kittea Cafe guild chat to discord bot.
+The Kittea Cafe guild chat to discord bot.<br/>
+This bot is capable of acting as a bridge between

+I do not recommend that you attempt to deploy this project yourself.
+It has a very specific use <br/>
-To deploy, apply the following secret before applying the manifest at `deploy.yaml`.
+This project is deployed using Kubernetes, so apply the following secret before applying the manifest at `deploy.yaml`.
 ```yaml
 apiVersion: v1
 kind: Secret